 A North Carolina sublease agreement is a legal document permitting a new renter (or “subtenant”) to live in part of or all of a property already being rented by a tenant (the “sublessor”).

 In North Carolina, a tenant may sublease (or “sublet”) all or part of their currently-rented property to a subtenant.
 This arrangement is often mutually beneficial, because it allows the original tenant to earn some extra income and gives the subtenant a place to live for less than the full price of a normal rental.

-Because North Carolina law holds the original tenant liable for any damages to the property and other breaches of the lease agreement (like not paying rent) caused by the subtenant, it’s important to think carefully before permitting someone to sublet your rental.
+Because North Carolina law holds the original tenant liable for any damages to the property and other breaches of the lease agreement (like not paying rent) caused by the subtenant, it’s important to think carefully before letting someone sublet your rental.

-Learn more about what should be included in a North Carolina sublease agreement, and download our free template below to get started.
+Learn more about what should be included in a North Carolina sublease agreement, and download our blank sublease template to get started.

 How to Write a North Carolina Sublease Agreement